Skip to main content

 Drama on curriculum up to year 9, though keen thespians grumbled that there was ‘only’ 35 minutes of drama per week pre-GCSE.
 Good results at GCSE and A level.
 ‘Can be massively helpful with confidence and presentation skills,’ says head.
 Separate annual plays from lower and middle schools, plus a whole-school musical – the most recent extravaganza, Billy Elliot, involved 150 pupils, around a fifth of the school.
 A new performing arts centre is in planning stages.

 DT housed in three newish bright and airy workshops, plus a triangular teaching room fitted with computers for product design etc, all a beauty to behold.
-We watched thoroughly engaged young chaps listening attentively to instructions and couldn’t help having a bittersweet pang wondering how the arrival of girls might change the atmosphere.
+We watched thoroughly engaged young pupils listening attentively to instructions.
 Art a smaller subject here than at many schools, but that may change as more girls attend.
 All (five) art A levels got A or A* results last year, so they clearly know what they’re doing.

 Harking back to RBC’s origins as a school for the poor, the Aldworth Partnership encourages ‘transformational outreach’.
 One lad we spoke to was selling bow-ties to raise money for Ukraine.
 Another was arranging a charity concert.
 A school garden grows fruit and veg for a local food poverty charity.
 Pupils were full of praise for the new adventure education programme: paddle-boarding, sailing and mountain climbing, with a ropes course in the works.
 Dozens of other activities to choose from, including Enterprise Champions, public speaking, Lego robotics, archery, chess, shooting, riding and creative writing.
 CCF and DofE both offered.